 Dial-A-Helper also provides immediate factor applications support.
-If a user has questions, he can leave messages on our electronic bulletin board, which we will respond to.
+If a user is having difficulty in operating a MOLE, he can leave messages on our electronic bulletin board, which we will respond to, or under extraordinary circumstances he can arrange for us to actually take control of his system via modem for debugging purposes.